Tuesday, December 17, 2024

 Rudy's Ramen

 I recently tried the tantanmen at this Noble Square ramen specialist and it warmed me up just right.
 Rudy’s Ramen is a hidden gem ramenya ran by a self taught ramen chef who specializes in tonkotsu (pork bone ramen).
 I feel like Rudy’s kind of got lost in the plethora of ramen openings we had despite being named one of the best ramens in town at The Infatuation.
-While I’ll always love tonkotsu due to it being the first real type of ramen I ever tried (shoutout to Santouka) it’s a bit rich for me these days and thus not something I commonly crave.
+While I’ll always love tonkotsu due to it being the first real type of ramen I ever tried (shoutout to Santouka) it’s a bit rich for me these days and not something I commonly crave.
 So with that I decided to try the Tantanmen which is the Japanese version of Dan Dan.
-The recipe as Rudy’s starts with a fairly potent pork broth that’s got a very nice Sichuan peppercorn spice profile.
+The recipe at Rudy’s starts with a fairly potent pork broth that’s got a very nice Sichuan peppercorn spice profile.
 It comes loaded with spicy miso minced pork, bamboo shoots, bok choy, scallions, and thin ramen noodles.
 Go ahead and add the ajitama egg to your bowl.

 Tantanmen at Rudy's Ramen